Clermont County Airport: Facilities and aircraft

 Clermont County Airport covers an area of 60 acre at an elevation of 844 feet (257 m) above mean sea level.
 It has one runway designated 4/22 with a 3,568 x 75 ft (1,088 x 23 m) asphalt surface.

 The airport is served by four instrument approaches, including an RNAV (GPS) approach to both runway 4 and 22.

-For the 12-month period ending December 19, 2007, the airport had 30,650 aircraft operations, an average of 83 per day: 98% general aviation, 2% air taxi and <1% military.
-At that time there were 120 aircraft based at this airport:

-88% single-engine, 7% multi-engine, 4% helicopter, 1% jet and 1% glider.

 Local television station WCPO operates a doppler weather radar at the airport.
-An airport viewing area is located at the southwest edge of the airport.
+An airport viewing area is near the southwest edge of the airport.
+The airport viewing area has a small playground area and several tables, and is located south of the runway 4 threshold.
 The aircraft upholstery shop Air Mod is based at the airport.

+The airport has a fixed-base operator that sells fuel.
+It offers services such as avionics maintenance, hangars, and courtesy transportation and amenities such as conference rooms, vending machines, pilot supplies, a crew lounge, showers, and more.

+For the 12-month period ending August 24, 2021, the airport had 36,865 aircraft operations, an average of 101 per day: 98% general aviation, 2% air taxi and <1% military.
+This is up from 30,650 in 2007.
+In 2021, there were 97 aircraft based at the airport:

+85 single-engine and 8 multi-engine airplanes, 3 helicopters, and 1 jet.